 Each of the nine regions of Missouri has a Regional Professional Development Center (RPDC) Consultant who specializes in transition.
 These consultants provide regional and local trainings on Transition Planning and the Updated Form C, Transition Assessment, and other transition topics.
 They also provide a range of other consulting and continuous improvement services to meet the needs of teachers, administrators and school districts.

 The Missouri Transition Liaison program was developed in 2007-2008 to identify secondary transition professionals from across Missouri who are leaders in the area of transition.
-The Liaison Program is designed to build capacity through increased communication and collaboration.
-Missouri Transition Liaisons provide input into statewide guidance documents, review professional development trainings and resources, collaborate with other liaisons, RPDC Consultants, the Transition Coalition and DESE, and disseminate information at the district level to develop a collaborative group of colleagues.
-For more information, please contact Barb Gilpin at the DESE at Barb.Gilpin@dese.mo.gov or Pattie Noonan at email@example.com.
+Missouri Transition Liaisons devote time and energy to improving transition services in Missouri through increased communication and collaboration with the Regional Professional Development Centers, the Transition Coalition, and DESE.
+The goal for Transition Liaisons is to build capacity at the local level.
+Liaisons provide input into statewide guidance documents and forms, review professional development trainings and resources, collaborate with other transition liaisons, RPDC Consultants, Transition Coalition and the DESE.
+They disseminate information at both the district and regional level to develop a collaborative network of colleagues.
+For more information, please contact Barb Gilpin at the DESE at Barb.Gilpin@dese.mo.gov or Linda Cantrell at lindacantrell.ku.edu.

 The Missouri Interagency Transition Team (MITT) was formed in 2007 to promote interagency collaboration in Missouri at the state-level by establishing a group vision for improving outcomes for young adults with disabilities.
 The MITT, consisting of diverse state-level membership (see membership table), meets monthly to share resources, develop goals and promote concrete activities to improved transition education and services.